ynput/OpenPype/openpype/settings/entities/schemas/README.md

     - should be possible to enter single dictionary if order of items doesn't matter
 - it is possible to set default selected value/s with `default` attribute
     - it is recommended to use this option only in single selection mode
+    - at the end this option is used only when defying default settings value or in dynamic items

 ```
 {